defneyanartas/Tripping_SNPs/README.md

 ## 2. Programs

 ### Scripts
 Scripts were written in R in RStudio.
+The functions_file.R contains the commands for loading the libraries, reading the plink and annotation files, together with functions that clean the dataframe and calculate MAF.
+The application script contains a line of code that sources the functions file and the shiny application.
+They are very well annotated within the scripts.
 Below is a session information.

 htmlwidgets_1.6.1 compiler_4.2.1    magrittr_2.0.3    fastmap_1.1.0     R6_2.5.1          cli_3.6.0
 leaflet_2.1.1     htmltools_0.5.4   tools_4.2.1       rstudioapi_0.14   crosstalk_1.2.0   digest_0.6.31